leankoala-gmbh/360top/readme.md

   - `init` now works with command line options and can be used in scripts
   - The interval for the data can be chosen (30min, 1h, 1d and 1m)
   - Added correct label to graph
+  - API requests are cached for 60 seconds
+  - Fix: Pagination works with only one page

 - **Version 1.0**